bperez40/Automatic-Power-Box-Tester/README.md

 Now, we need to make a few connections.
 Terminal block for reference:\
 ![link](util/images/terminal_block.png)

 Start by connecting the left most AGND to the interior of the chassis (requires a ring terminal crimp).
 Next, connect the right AGND to a wire nut.
 From that wire nut, you need to attach two more wires to two separate locations: One back to AGND OPT, and the other to one side of the contactor's coil (requires a quick connect crimp).
-You know this is done incorrectly if the device is never able to rectify the signal (no path to ground) or if there is arcing occuring between the AGND and AGND OPT traces (unequal potentials between these two signals).
+The other side of the contactor's coil should be connected to wire 2 on the blower motor connector.
+That way, the contactor now has both 120 VAC and GND connected to its coil.

 After the two boards are assembled properly, you'll need to make connections to the breadboard and contactor.
 Usually, the breadboard would be integrated onto the spark interface board, but since there wasn't enough time remaining in the internship to do so, we had to settle for this.